-(1) In General.-Employer Contributions will vest in accordance with the Employer's Adoption Agreement election.
+(1) In General.
+Employer Contributions will vest in accordance with the Employer's Adoption Agreement election.
 The Employer may elect to provide immediate 100% vesting, "3-year cliff," "6-year graded," or a modified vesting schedule.
-If the Plan is an ERISA Plan, then the vesting schedule must be at least as rapid as 6-year graded or 3-year cliff.
-If the Plan is not an ERISA Plan, the vesting schedule must be at least as rapid as a 15-year cliff (or a 20-year cliff for a group of employees limited to qualified public safety employees defined in Code §72(t)(10)(B)) or a 5 to 20 year graded vesting schedule.
+The vesting schedule must be at least as rapid as a 15-year cliff (or a 20-year cliff for a group of employees limited to qualified public safety employees defined in Code §72(t)(10)(B)) or a 5 to 20 year graded vesting schedule.
 For purposes of the Employer's elections under its Adoption Agreement, "6-year graded," or "3-year cliff" means an Employee's Vested percentage, based on each included Year of Service, under the following applicable schedule:

 6-year graded 3-year cliff

-0-1 year / 0% 0-2 years / 0%

-2 years / 20% 3 years / 100%

-3 years / 40% •
+0-1 year / 0% 2 years / 20% 3 years / 40% 4 years / 60% 5 years / 80% 6 years / 100% 0-2 years / 0% 3 years / 100%

-4 years / 60%

-5 years / 80%

-6 years / 100%
+-

-- (2) QACAs.
-See Section 3.05(E)(10) regarding the vesting of QACA Safe Harbor Contributions. - (C) Vesting Formula.- If the Vendor makes a distribution (other than a Cash-Out Distribution described in Section 5.04) to a Participant from an Account which is not fully Vested, and the Participant has not incurred a Forfeiture Break in Service, the provisions of this Section 5.03(C) apply to the Participant's Account Balance. - (1) "Grossed Up" formula.-At any relevant time following the distribution, the Plan Administrator will determine the Participant's Vested Account Balance derived from Employer Contributions in accordance with the following formula: P(AB + D) D. To apply this formula, "P" is the Participant's current vesting percentage at the relevant time, "AB" is the Participant's Employer-derived Account Balance at the relevant time and "D" is the amount of the earlier distribution.
-If, under a Restated Plan, the Plan has made distribution to a partially-Vested Participant prior to its restated Effective Date and is unable to apply the cash-out provisions of Section 5.04 to that prior distribution, this special vesting formula also applies to that Participant's remaining Account Balance. - (2) Alternative separate account formula.-The Employer, in Appendix B to its Adoption Agreement, may elect to use the alternative formula.
+(C) Vesting Formula.
+If the Vendor makes a distribution to a Participant from an Account which is not fully Vested, and the Participant has not incurred a Forfeiture Break in Service, the provisions of this Section 5.03(C) apply to the Participant's Account Balance.

+(1) "Grossed Up" formula.
+At any relevant time following the distribution, the Plan Administrator will determine the Participant's Vested Account Balance derived from Employer Contributions in accordance with the following formula: P(AB + D) - D. To apply this formula, "P" is the Participant's current vesting percentage at the relevant time, "AB" is the Participant's Employer-derived Account Balance at the relevant time and "D" is the amount of the earlier distribution.
+If, under a Restated Plan, the Plan has made distribution to a partially-Vested Participant prior to its restated Effective Date, this special vesting formula also applies to that Participant's remaining Account Balance.

+(2) Alternative separate account formula.
+The Employer, in Appendix B to its Adoption Agreement, may elect to use the alternative formula.
 If the Employer elects to use the alternative formula, then the Plan Administrator will establish a separate account for the Participant's Account Balance at the time of the distribution.
-At any relevant time following the distribution, the Plan Administrator will determine the Participant's Vested Account Balance in such separate account derived from Employer contributions in accordance with the following formula: P(AB + (R x D)) (R x D).
+At any relevant time following the distribution, the Plan Administrator will determine the Participant's Vested Account Balance in such separate account derived from Employer contributions in accordance with the following formula: P(AB + (R x D)) - (R x D).
 For purposes of this alternative formula, the terms in the preceding Paragraph have the same meaning and "R" is the ratio of "AB" to the Participant's Employer-derived Account Balance immediately following the earlier distribution.